For Employees & Individuals — Your Path Back to Work

 • This is a separate evaluation from the initial assessment — do not skip it.

-• Paul will review your treatment records and assess your current status.
+• I will review your treatment records / education class and assess your current status.

-• If you have successfully completed treatment and Paul determines you are fit for duty, he will issue a Return-to-Duty recommendation.
+• Once you have successfully completed treatment or an education class, I will determine you are fit for duty and issue a Return-to-Duty recommendation.

 • This recommendation is sent to your employer's Designated Employer Representative (DER).